szivkovicx/json-parser/README.md

 ![New Project](https://user-images.githubusercontent.com/63911579/201115062-29d455bf-a25e-4e0b-a13b-8f12c2b93f4e.png)

-This is a little project showcasing the parsing process of JSON syntax and parser can turn JSON into the object that Javascript can read.
+This is a small project showcasing the parsing process of JSON syntax and how parser can turn JSON syntax into the object that Javascript can read.

 Parser was build based on this [document](https://www.json.org/json-en.html).